 Skip the Pickles and Ice Cream

 Remember that it is possible to overdose on vitamins, especially high-powered prenatals.
 The side effects are rarely serious, but too much iron or other basically benign ingredients can definitely result in digestive distress short-term.
-And in the long term, binging on prenatals simply won't help your hair grow, so your money will have been wasted.
+And in the long term, binging on prenatals simply won't help your hair grow, so shop for hair supplements instead.

 More From VEGAMOUR